-Whenever someone brings up the story on how they got their first Nintendo console, you either get the “I got it for Christmas” version or the “I got it for my Birthday” version, most of them enveloped in beautiful memories and sleepless nights with the newest Super Mario, Zelda or Metroid games….
-Me?
-Nah…
+Whenever someone brings up the story of how they got their first Nintendo console, you either get the “I got it for Christmas” version or the “I got it for my birthday” version.
+These nostalgic reminiscings usually involve beautiful memories and sleepless nights with the newest Super Mario, Zelda or Metroid games… Mine?
+Not really.

-My parents were a bit weird, they got hooked up on to the console at our yearly family gathering in Germany, where they got drunk with my uncle and played some random games until midnight, so they finally bought the console for themselves.
-Most of the time it was stored in their smoke filled bedroom paired with a Sony CRT, so me and my brother would rarely play with it.
+My parents were a bit weird, and gaming made them weirder.
+They got hooked on the console at our yearly family gathering in Germany, where they got drunk with my uncle and played some random games until midnight.
+They eventually bought the Nintendo for themselves.
+Most of the time, it was stored in their smoke-filled bedroom, paired with a Sony CRT, so me and my brother would rarely get to play with it.

-At that point my father yelled “Ana, even a kid could finish that level!”.
-And, long story short, that night I ended up learning how to play that damn game, and you can already guess it from the title, it was Tetris.
-Not any version of it, but the Tengen Tetris.
-So, I got also hooked up.
+At one point, my father yelled: “Ana, even a kid could finish that level!”
+Long story short, that was the night where I learned to play my first video game.
+As you probably guessed from the title, it was Tetris.
+And not just any old version of it.
+No, it was the fancy Tengen Tetris.
+Before long, I was hooked as well.

-But, I didn’t say anything (I mean, even if I did, I was a kid, cigarettes are healthy, alcohol cures diseases etc… You know the drill, I basically had no power there).
-It was fun though, I can’t say that it wasn’t.
-I would usually show the “new players” how to play the game, since a kid could do it, why wouldn’t an adult be capable in at least clearing the first level of the game.
-In return, I would get my glass of Fanta or Cola and around 8 PM go off to my room.
-After a while, I couldn’t go to bed without hearing that damn Troika dancing around in my head, but yeah, as I said, was fun.
+But, I wasn’t complaining.
+(Even if I did, what do I know?
+I’m a kid, cigarettes are healthy, alcohol cures diseases and so on.)
+It was fun, though, that much I can say.
+Kind of like our Tom, I was the helper: my role was to show the newcomers how to play the game.
+In return, I would get a glass of Fanta or Coca-Cola and, around 8 PM, be forced off to my room.
+After a while, I couldn’t go to bed anymore without hearing that darn Troika dance in my head, but still, fun times.

-Although there’s no obvious user manual for the game, the point of it was to gather as much points as you can, with 4 bonuses at the end of each round; called Singles, Doubles, Triples and Tetris. with each of them representing the amount of lines which you cleared, with Singles being the lowest one, and Tetris being the highest one – four cleared lines at once.
+Although there’s no obvious user manual for the game, the point of it was to gather as many points as you can, with four possible bonuses at the end of each round: Singles, Doubles, Triples and Tetris.
+Each of them represented the amount of lines you cleared, with Singles being the lowest one, and Tetris being the highest one – four lines cleared at once.
 In return, you would get more bonus points and, thus, a higher score at the end.

-Now, why do I still remember it, although I didn’t play the game since then?
+Now, why do I still remember it, although I didn’t play the game ever since?

-Well, that drinking game evolved heavily around the bonus points and who got how many lines, so yelling TETRIS was a thing, and, as I said, I don’t remember it clearly, but I had some sleepless nights because I could hear them yelling every goddam minute.
+Well, that drinking game revolved heavily around the bonus points and who got how many lines, so yelling TETRIS was a thing.
+As I said, things are a bit fuzzy, but I clearly remember having sleepless nights because I could hear them yelling every friggin’ minute.

-This was back in the early 90’s, and now, almost 30 years later, there is this new game on the block (see what I did there?) called Tetris Effect.
-As the newest version of the game, it doesn’t only offer a revamped interface, but also some new features, with one of them being a new set of bonuses given at the end of the match.
+This was back in the early 90s.
+Now, 30 years later, there’s a new game around the block (see what I did there?) called Tetris Effect.
+As the latest iteration of the game, it doesn’t only offer a revamped interface, but also some new features, one of them being a new set of bonuses given at the end of the match.

-So, what is bigger then Tetris?
-Meet the Decahexatris!
+So, what is bigger than Tetris?
+The Decahexatris, of course!

-The trailer above can show you how the game will look like, it’s coming out in Fall this year, but what it doesn’t explain is the new “Zone” feature.
-Basically, by actively clearing lines, you’re filling up the Zone in your left lower corner, once you filled it far enough, you can activate “the Zone” by pushing the triggers on your PS4 controller.
-In return, the time stops and you’re encouraged to clear as many lines as you can, as long as you have enough Zone points to push you through.
+The trailer above shows you what the game looks like.
+What it doesn’t do is explain how the new “Zone” works.
+Basically, by actively clearing lines, you’re filling up the Zone in your lower left corner.
+Once you’ve done enough filling, you can activate “the Zone” by pushing the triggers on your PS4 controller.
+In return, the time stops and you’re rushing to clear as many lines as possible until the Zone runs out of ink.

-Once you create enough space to clear 16 lines, you achieve the highest bonus of the game, which is the decahexatris, a made-up term by the Tetris developers, which can’t be found in any dictionary around, and I surely hope that at least the Urban Dictionary will catch up on it (August Update: Yep, they finally included it, you can find it here: https://www.urbandictionary.com/define.php?term=Decahexatris).
+Once you’ve created enough space to clear 16 lines, you’ll achieve the highest bonus of the game, called… *drumroll* the decahexatris.
+It’s a term invented by the Tetris developers, and you’ll see that no dictionary anywhere can make sense of it, although I at least hope that the Urban Dictionary will catch up.
+(Update: Yep, they finally included it.
+You can find it here: https://www.urbandictionary.com/define.php?term=Decahexatris).

-Now, although the Troika themed drinking nights don’t represent my favorite childhood memories, I do miss my parents, and I could fairly imagine them enjoying this new version of Tetris, they would maybe even combine it with a VR set and create their own little way of dealing with the bonus points, extra drinks and yell decahexatris.
+Now, although the Troika-themed drinking nights aren’t exactly my favorite childhood memories, I do miss seeing my parents have fun with video games, and I can imagine them enjoying this new version of Tetris.
+Heck, maybe they’d even combine it with a VR set and create their own little way of dealing with the bonus points: extra drinks and yell decahexatris.